Ishrak-DataScience/Ageing-clock/Readme.md

-This is a gene expression based aeing clock
+This is a gene expression based aging clock